neoxcrazy/gg-bot-upload-assistant/README.md

 > Please refer to the readme in `dev` branch to see updated roadmaps and new features.

+> If you do not wish to use the docker version of the application, its recommended to checkout and use tags instead of branches for stability reasons.

 ![One Size Fits All](https://imgs.xkcd.com/comics/standards.png "One Size Fits All")